The following tips will help you understand business contracts and the rules.

 Moving to half-hourly energy readings (BSC P272 and P322)

-Recent changes to industry rules mean that suppliers will record your business’s energy use every half hour, as part of a process called ‘settlement’.
+Industry rules mean that suppliers will record your business’s energy use every half hour, as part of a process called ‘settlement’.
 You’ll be moved onto these arrangements when you renew your contract or switch supplier.

 Do micro business contracts differ from other business contracts?